The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies: Abstract

 \section{Abstract}

-Quantum uncertainty, namely the indeterminacy associated with probing of quantum state, is commonly characterized in terms of spectral distances (metric) featured in the outcomes of repeated experiments.
-Here we express it as an abundance (measure) of these outcomes.
-The concept of such {\em $\mu$-uncertainties} is governed by the theory of effective numbers~\cite{Hor18A}, whose properties lead us to conclude the existence of state's intrinsic (minimal) $\mu$-uncertainty.
-The respective formulas involving arbitrary set of commuting operators are derived, and the associated entropy-like characteristics of quantum state, its $\mu$-entropies, are proposed.
-The latter, among other things, facilitate the concept of equivalent degrees of freedom, which is of particular interest in many-body settings.
-We introduce {\em quantum effective numbers} in order to analyze the state content of density matrices.
-This leads to a measure-like characterization of entanglement.
+Indeterminacy associated with probing of a quantum state is commonly expressed through spectral distances (metric) featured in the outcomes of repeated experiments.
+Here we express it as an effective amount (measure) of distinct outcomes instead.
+The resulting {\em $\mu$-uncertainties} are described by the effective number theory~\cite{Hor18A} whose central result, the existence of a minimal amount, leads to a well-defined notion of intrinsic irremovable uncertainty.
+We derive $\mu$-uncertainty formulas for arbitrary set of commuting operators, including the cases with continuous spectra.
+The associated entropy-like characteristics, the $\mu$-entropies, convey how many degrees of freedom are effectively involved in a given measurement process.
+In order to construct quantum $\mu$-entropies, we are led to {\em quantum effective numbers} designed to count independent, mutually orthogonal states effectively comprising a density matrix.
+This concept is basis-independent and leads to a measure-based characterization of entanglement.